 Welcome back fall, I have missed you.
 Yes, I love, love the fall season, all the changing colors of leaves and the cool air.
 This is the time of year I really ramp up my baking.
 One of my fall baking traditions is making these super cute bite-sized Maple Spice Acorn Cakes.
 No matter where I take these cakes there is always a surprise moment of someone saying, “hey these are acorns!”
-Please note this post contains affiliate links.

 I found this Nordic Ware Acorn Pan several years ago at my local grocery store tucked behind all the Halloween candy, it was just way too cute to pass up.
 I love this pan because it’s heavy-duty cast aluminum and the cakes come out perfectly.
 Just make sure you prep it with cooking spray and you will end up with all the nice acorn details that even a squirrel would appreciate.
 The recipe for the spice cake comes with the pan for an extra bonus.